cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

         ```

     - After the code block, optionally include a `<Type/>`.
-      - For propeties, this represents the type of the property.
+      - For properties, this represents the type of the property.
       - For methods, this represents the type of the return value.
       - For style, you may optionally leave these off if the types are clear from context or `null`ish for the entire set of methods.